wssh/Decision-Bot.py/README.md

 #Decision-Bot.py

-##01/09/2016
+##01/09/2016 Update
 This is a bot for a Discord server.
 This bot has functions that cater mainly to PSO2.
 It has the ability to shout at everyone whenever an EQ is coming up and it has the ability to organize multi-parties.

 I do not know if this bot is heroku-compatible.
 I haven't tried it and will not try it.
 If you do try it though, get back to me about it and do tell me how it works out.

 There are several base commands that the bot has.
-Any command listed with the notion [M] means that it can only be used by a user with a role that can manage channels.
+Any command listed with the markdown **[M]** means that it can only be used by a user with a role that can manage channels.

 **BASIC COMMANDS:**
 ```